 - Foreign transaction fee of 3%

-- Flat mile accumulation accross all spending categories
+- Flat mile accumulation across all spending categories

 The Korean Air SKYPASS Visa Classic credit card, offered by US Bank – is a travel card associated with Korean Air.
 This Visa card is underwhelming when it comes to the benefits it offers, making it a card that is worthwhile only for a small subsection of customers interested in Morning Calm membership and who do not accumulate enough miles to take advantage of the program.
 The SKYPASS Visa Classic also features chip technology, making it useful to those who plan to use their card abroad (but at a 3% cost).